gskapka/bitcoff/README.md

 The tool assumes you have a GPG encrypted BTC private key in __`WIF`__ format.
 You can pass in a path to the encrypted file when you run the CLI, else it'll default to __`./encrypted-btc-private-key`__ in the root of this repo.

+Current behaviour will take ALL an addresses UTXOS and sweep them together into the transaction.

 &nbsp;

 ***